Table of Contents[Hide][Show]

 Located at 701 NW Ferris Avenue in Lawton.
 Open from 8 a.m. to 5 p.m.
 Monday through Friday, 10 a.m. to 2 p.m. on Saturday and closed on Sunday.
 Free

 As a top Oklahoma park area, Wichita Mountains Wildlife Refuge provides a 59,000 acre refuge for free-range buffalo, Texas Longhorn cattle, prairie dogs, deer and elk.
 Since animals are most active at dawn and dusk, that’s the best time to animal spot.

 Then stop off at the Quanah Parker Nature and Visitor Center for an interpretive display.
 The Wichita Mountains Wildlife Refuge offers camping with 47 tent sites, 23 RV sites and 20 walk-in sites along with 30 miles of hiking trails.

 Located at 32 Refuge Headquarters Rd. in Indiahoma.
 Open sunrise to sunset seven days a week.
 Free

 Where to Eat in Southern Oklahoma

 They’re dishing up comfort food and live music at Ole Red in Tishomingo.
-Opened by Blake Sheldon in his hometown, it’s named after one of his songs.
+Opened by Blake Shelton in his hometown, it’s named after one of his songs.